 3) Building, non-severable structures (except foundations and similar improvements necessary for the installation of special test equipment), general or special machine tools, or similar capital items.

 B. Seller Notice of Intent to Acquire Special Test Equipment.
 This purchase order provides that the Seller will acquire special test equipment for the Government and/or the Buyer but does not specify its exact nature.
-Before acquiring any such special test equipment or components, thereof having an item acquisition cost of $1,000 or more, the Seller shall give the Buyer thirty (30) days notice of his intention to do so including the information identified in paragraph E of the Special Test Equipment Questionnaire.
+Before acquiring any such special test equipment or components, thereof having an item acquisition cost of $1,000 or more, the Seller shall give the Buyer thirty (30) days’ notice of his intention to do so including the information identified in paragraph E of the Special Test Equipment Questionnaire.
 The Government and/or the Buyer may elect to furnish the special test equipment or any components thereof to the Seller by giving written notice of its election to the Seller within a thirty (30) day period.
 In the event the Seller has not received such written notice within the period prescribed, he may proceed to acquire such equipment or components subject to any other applicable provisions of this purchase order and concurrently give written notice of such action to the Buyer.

 C. Buyer/Government - Furnished Special Test Equipment.
 In the event the Government and/or the Buyer elects to furnish special test equipment or any components thereof pursuant to paragraph B above, such items shall be furnished subject to the provisions of Section 21, Government Property; provided however, that the Government and/or the Buyer shall not be obligated to deliver such items sooner than the Seller could have procured them after expiration of the thirty (30) day notice period prescribed in paragraph B above.